Sadie Robertson Shares An Inspirational Post, Reminds Fans To Keep The Faith Even In Dark Times

 Duck Dynasty star Sadie Robertson took to Instagram on Friday, July 31 to share an inspirational post and encourage her followers to keep the faith even in dark times.
-She shared two adorable photos as well as a video clip of she and her husband Christian Huff singing a spiritual song.
+She shared two adorable photos as well as a video clip of her and her husband, Christian Huff, singing a spiritual song.

 The first photo included in the post was just of Robertson.
-The 23-year-old looked stunning in a grey tank top and a baseball cap with a large yellow smiley face.
+The 23-year-old looked stunning in a gray tank top and a baseball cap with a large yellow smiley face.
 Her white face mask was pulled down and hung around her neck.
-She appeared to go makeup free and wore her blond hair tied back in a ponytail, a few loose pieces framing her face.
+She wore her blond hair tied back in a ponytail and left a few pieces loose to frame her face.
 She accessorized with a delicate gold necklace.
 Robertson beamed at the camera, freckles evident across her nose.
-She sat at a restaurant booth, a glass of water in front of her.
+She sat in a restaurant booth, a glass of water in front of her.

 View this post on Instagram